Working at height in your organisation

 • The risk assessment had identified measures that needed to be implemented, but they had not been actioned.

-An employee was working on a fragile roof erecting solar panels when he stepped on an unprotected skylight and fell some four metres to a workshop floor below.
 He sustained multiple and long-term injuries to his wrist.
 The subsequent investigative process undertaken by HSE deemed that the employer failed to plan or supervise the work therefore not ensuring the safety of persons, despite being aware of the risks.
 The company was fined £42,000 including costs for breaching regulation 4(1) of the Work at Height Regulations 2005.

-A company was sentenced and fined £53,000 where an employee had been fatally injured after falling from the top of a ladder when it moved sideways due to not being firmly fixed in place after it had been inadequately secured to scaffolding by an untrained person.
+The ladder moved sideways due to not being firmly fixed in place after it had been inadequately secured to scaffolding by an untrained person.
 The firm admitted failing to ensure scaffolding was erected by a competent person or that it was erected safely with enough protection to prevent a person falling, contrary to regulation 4 of the Work at Height Regulations 2005.
 It also pleaded guilty to breaching s33(1)(c) of the Health and Safety at Work Act in that it failed to ensure there was a safe means of access to and from the scaffolding platform.

 A solar panel installer has been ordered to pay £182,000 in fines and costs after one of its employees was seriously injured after he fell through a roof.
 Despite being issued with a prohibition notice in the past and having knowledge of the requirements the employer provided no training, incorrect equipment and inadequate supervision and, as a consequence, the employee suffered significant injuries to his spine and has been unable to work on a full-time basis since.

-A company pleaded guilty to breaching section 3(1) of the Health and Safety at Work Act and regulations 4(1) and 6(3) of the Work at Height Regulations.
 The court heard that the worker in question was fatally injured when he fell six metres through a skylight.
 It was found that the company had failed to risk assess the activities or implement a safe system of work and was subsequently fined a total of £200,000.

 The HSE and its Inspectors continuously stress that falls from height remain one of the most common causes of work-related fatalities in the country but despite the fact that the associated risks that come with working at height are well known, some employers just do not seem to be giving this matter the due consideration it demands and continue to place their workers and others in jeopardy.